 Funding is currently provided by the City of Seattle, Public Health Seattle-King County and the HumanLinks Foundation.
 The CDC provided initial funding for the project through the Communities Putting Prevention to Work (CPPW) and the Community Transformation grants, both of which have enabled project partners to leverage other resources and opportunities.

 The Senior Farmers Market Nutrition Program (SFMNP) provides checks for eligible older adults to use at Farmers Markets throughout King County.
-The 2019 application process will open on Monday, April 8, and close on Friday, May 10, 2019.
-Applications will require a postmark no later than May 10, 2019.
+The 2019 application process opened on Monday, April 8, and closed on Friday, May 10, 2019.
+Applications required a postmark no later than May 10, 2019.

 - A King County resident

 - 60 years old or older (or age 55+ for American Indian/Alaska Native), AND

 - Low-income (below 185% of Federal Poverty Level):*

 - $1,926 monthly income for one person ($23,112 annual income)

 - $2,607 monthly income for two people ($31,284 annual income)